rktjmp/lush.nvim/README.md

 Open your `lua/lush_theme/*.lua` file, run `:Lushify` and create your lush-spec.

+Remember you can define relationships between highlight groups, which makes it easy to work with color variations within a theme.

 Be sure to check out the the tutorial if you haven't yet (`:LushRunTutorial`) or see the [docs (:h lush)](doc/lush.txt) more details.

-Remember you can define relationships between highlight groups, which makes it easy to work with color variations within a theme.

 You may prefer to disable LSP/Linters while editing your lush spec.
+The examples folder contains various examples for topics like Lightline or dependency injection.

 A simple lush-spec would look like this: